-The school can claim extra funding through Pupil Premium to support children's development, learning and care.
+The school can claim extra funding through the Pupil Premium to support children's development, learning and care.

-National data and research tells that children who are from families which have a low income or are claiming certain benefits achieve less than the expected level of development at the end of the early years foundation stage compared to other children.
+National data and research tells that children who are from families which have a low income or are claiming certain benefits achieve less than the expected level of development compared to other children.
 The Pupil Premium provides additional funding to help the school to close this gap.

-Pupil Premium provides extra funding to be used specifically for the children who are eligible.
-We can use the funding in any way we chose to improve the quality of the early year's education that we provide for your child.
+The Early Years Pupil Premium provides extra funding to be used specifically for the children who are eligible.
+We can use the funding in any way we chose to improve the quality of the education that we provide for your child.
 This could include for example TA intervention for small group work to support your child with a particular area of learning, or for social and emotional support; alternatively it could be used to support the cost of school trips for your child.
 It is important to stress however that it is for the benefit of your child.

 It is well documented that high quality early education can influence how well a child does at both primary and secondary school, so we do want to make the most of this additional funding.
+Therefore we ask ALL PARENTS who think they may be eligible to register on line at: www.nottinghamshire.gov.uk/education/school-meals/free-school-meals-and-milk

-Children may qualify for pupil premium if the parent/carer receives one of the following benefits:
+You may be eligible if you received one of the following benefits: